 - Cultivate the self-compasion and self-acceptance that antidote the negativity bias of the brain and rewire the inner critic of the psyche

-- Strengthen connections with people, social and intimate who can serve as both refuges and resourcesintentions
+- Strengthen connections with people, social and intimate, who can serve as both refuges and resources

-- Practice the mindful awareness that shifts perspective and identifies possibilities
+- Practice the mindful awareness that shifts perspective, identifies possibilities, and cultivate a resilient mindset

 - Make the lifestyle choices that foster brain health and prevent cognitive decline and burnout